QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Advanced package usage---optimization of strategies with arbitrary structures

 \section{Advanced package usage---optimization of strategies with arbitrary structures}

-In addition to the functions presented in Sec.~\ref{sec:basic}, QMetro++ allows the user to define their own strategy and then optimize it using the \acs{ISS} algorithm.
-Strategies are defined via a straightforward-to-use symbolic programming.
-User creates a tensor network representing their strategy where some of the nodes are marked as constants and others are marked as variables to be optimized over---let us call their set $\mc V$.
-This strategy is then plugged into function \texttt{iss\_opt} which based on the provided data constructs pre-QFI:
+In addition to the functions presented in Sec.~\ref{sec:basic}, the QMetro++ allows the user to define their own strategy and then optimize it using the \acs{ISS} algorithm.
+Strategies are defined via a straightforward-to-use symbolic programming framework.
+The user creates a tensor network representing their strategy where some of the nodes are marked as constants and others are marked as variables to be optimized over---let us call the set of variables $\mc V$.
+This strategy is then plugged into the function \texttt{iss\_opt} which, based on the provided data, constructs the pre-QFI:

 where $\rho_\theta$ and $\mf L$ are defined as in Fig.~\ref{fig:gen_str} and $\dot\rho_\theta$ is created from $\rho_\theta$ using the Leibniz (chain) rule.
 Then the function optimizes the above pre-QFI over each variable node one by one in a typical \acs{ISS} manner.